Felicia josephinae

-Felicia josephinae is a roughly hairy annual herbaceous plant of 15–20 cm high, that is assigned to the family Asteraceae.
+Felicia josephinae is a species of flowering plant in the family Asteraceae.
+It is a roughly hairy annual herbaceous plant of 15–20 cm high.
 It branches near its base, and has few leaves along its stems.
 The lower leaves are set oppositely, inverted lance-shaped, relatively large at 3–7 cm long and 0.7–1.3 cm wide, and soon withering, while the higher ones are smaller and relatively narrower.
 In the axils of the leaves grow flower heads of 7–8 mm (about 1/3 in) wide on stalks of up to 5 cm long, topped with an involucre of about 5 mm high and 4 mm wide, consisting of eleven to thirteen bracts in two rows with bristles near the tip, eight to nine white or cream-coloured ligulate florets surrounding fourteen or fifteen deep purple disc florets.
 Flowers can be found in September and October.
 The species is an endemic species that can only be found in a small area along the west coast of the Western Cape province of South Africa.